 A court, when imposing a sentence, may take into account the fact that the accused has pleaded guilty and the time at which they indicated an intention to do so (s 5(2)(e) Sentencing Act).
 This will often provide a further incentive to have a matter dealt with earlier in the Magistrates’ Court.

-The following factors are therefore relevant when there is a choice between trial before judge and jury or summary jurisdiction:
+Therefore, the following factors are relevant when there is a choice between trial before judge and jury or summary jurisdiction:

 1 The penalties that can be imposed by a Magistrates’ Court for indictable offences are lower than those available to the higher courts.

-2 The summary hearing is speedier than a judge and jury trial.
+2 The summary hearing is shorter than a trial.

 3 Opting for a judge and jury trial gives more time for the defence to prepare its case.